magicmq/docs-translator/README.md

 ## Settings

 The `settings.yml` file is the main configuration file for the project.
+If a `settings.yml` file doesn't already exist in the same directory as the DocsTranslator JAR file when it is run, then a default version is generated and placed there.

 Options are outlined below.

 ### `general`: